SilkRose/Pony/src/stories/love-licks/love-licks.md

 *Hmm, what about numbers, those are important?*

-I think of it for a second before booping Pinkie.
+I think on it for a second before booping Pinkie.

 She looks at me confused.